Dragonmystic707/exalted-reincarnated/docs/System.md

 The Base Ability *Push the Attack* pins +1 dmg per 2 Impulse.
 With the Recovery Ability, an Impulse is worth 2 Peripheral Motes.
-This means that pricing the mote cost for +1 dmg should never be at or more than 4 Motes, or 2 Impulse–it would be a worthless charm.
+This means that pricing the mote cost for +1 dmg should never be at or more than 4 Motes, or 2 Impulse--it would be a worthless charm.
 The following pricing is suggested:

 1. 1 Impulse for +1Dmg/+2Dice